Broken intrinsic symmetry induced magnon-magnon coupling in synthetic ferrimagnets: Results and Discussion

-If the biquadratic exchange interaction is negligible, magnetization changes linearly with the external field in the unsaturated region [between point `2' and `3' in Fig.~\ref{fig:fig1}(c)]] (see SM for derivation).
-However, strong biquadratic interaction causes a non-linear relation, creating secondary loops near the knee field in the hysteresis (see SM).
-As the external field decreases further, the quadratic exchange energy dominates, forming a plateau [point `3' in Fig.~\ref{fig:fig1}(c)] with antiparallel layer alignment (see SM).
-The finite magnetization at this plateau results from different saturation magnetizations between the ferromagnetic layers \cite{waring_zero-field_2020}, creating the central loop in the magnetometry data, as seen in Fig.~\ref{fig:fig1}(c).
-The field at which the layers antiferromagnetically align is given by Eq. (\ref{eq.2b}):
+If the biquadratic exchange interaction is negligible, magnetization changes linearly with the external field in the unsaturated configuration [configuration `2' in Fig.~\ref{fig:fig1}(d)] (see SM for derivation).
+However, strong biquadratic interaction causes a non-linear relation, creating secondary `knee loops' near the knee field in the hysteresis (see SM).

+As the external field decreases further, the quadratic exchange energy dominates, forming a plateau [configuration `3' in Fig.~\ref{fig:fig1}(d)] with antiparallel layer alignment.
+The finite magnetization at this plateau results from different saturation magnetizations between the ferromagnetic layers \cite{waring_zero-field_2020}, creating the `central loop' in the magnetometry data, as seen in Fig.~\ref{fig:fig1}(d).
+The critical field at which the layers align antiferromagnetically (i.e., the \textit{plateau} region in the central part of the hysteresis loop) is given by Eq.~(\ref{eq.2b}):